 Peacemaker Gravel Framesets

-The Peacemaker uses an English threaded BSA bottom bracket (68mm).
+The Peacemaker uses an English threaded BSA bottom bracket (68mm) - you're welcome.
 It is compatible with SRAM GXP, Easton/RaceFace BSA 30 and other Shimano and compatible bottom brackets/cranksets.
 Due to the myriad of bottom bracket standards and some cross compatibility, make certain you use a compatible combination.

 The Peacemaker uses a 42/52 integrated headset.
 It comes stock with either a lower Chris King crown race/bearing mated with a Cane Creek upper or a complete Cane Creek assembly.
-The fork does require the appropriate crown race be pressed onto it.
 There are no additional cups to press into the frame.

-Note: The Peacemaker is not compatible with the Chris King DropSet upper bearing/assembly due to the height of the bearing.
+Note: The Peacemaker is not compatible with the Chris King DropSet upper bearing/assembly due to the height of the bearing - bummer, we know but it's actually not that uncommon of a thing.
 It requires a shallow upper bearing height.

 Cane Creek 40 and 110 upper bearing assembly's are recommended.